ondrabublik/FlowPro/README.md

 -java 8 is installed

 ## Running the tests
-At first, you must set a path of the simulation in file args.txt Open file args.txt, write "examples/NACA default" on it and save.
+At first, you must set a path of the simulation in file args.txt Open file args.txt, write "examples/NACA default" and save it.
 Then run the comand at commandline

 java -jar FlowPro.jar local

-To show results run at commandline java -jar FlowPro.jar postprocessing mach pressure -fvtk
+To show results run at commandline

+java -jar FlowPro.jar postprocessing mach pressure -fvtk

 ## Built With